Table of Contents

 Unpredictable Driving Behavior

-Rain-impaired driving conditions don’t just affect your vehicle; they change how people drive around you.
+Rain-impaired driving conditions affect more than just your vehicle; they also affect how people drive around you.
 Research indicates that driver stress levels increase during rainy conditions, leading to measurable changes in decision-making and reaction times.

-The cognitive load of managing multiple hazards, such as reduced visibility, longer stopping distances, and maintaining lane position on slippery roads, simultaneously, can significantly impair judgment.
-The increased mental workload can reduce a driver’s ability to process peripheral information, making them less aware of surrounding traffic.
+The cognitive load of managing multiple hazards simultaneously, such as reduced visibility, longer stopping distances, and maintaining lane position on slippery roads, can significantly impair judgment and decision-making.
+The increased mental workload can reduce a driver’s ability to process peripheral information, making them less aware of their surroundings and the traffic around them.

 These cognitive and physical challenges often lead to specific high-risk behaviors: